Teachers’ holidays… 1, 2, 3… RELAX!

 Being a role model can be a bit restricting.
-School holidays is the time for inappropriate t-shirts, piercings and clothes that show off the tatt you keep hidden for the rest of the year.
+School holidays are the time for inappropriate t-shirts, piercings, and clothes that show off the tatt you keep hidden for the rest of the year.

 If we can, we go away…far, far away!
 We love our students but we don’t want to spend our holidays with them.
 It doesn’t always work out though.
 I once ran into a student in a market in Vietnam.

 I work in a high school.
 We have 1300 students.
 That’s a lot of scrutiny, and teens can be particularly judgmental.
 If I’m having a radical haircut, it’s in the holidays!

 If a teacher gets married it’s usually during the school holidays.
 It gives them time to run away on honeymoon for a few weeks.
 Teachers are all about timetables, so if they can, they’ll also try and schedule births in for the holidays.

 I’m a brave girl, I can face most things, but a class of 30 with a hangover is not one of them.
 Champagne in the sun is for holidays.

 Holidays are when all our good intentions fall apart.
 We plan to paint the house, revamp the garden, get fit, visit all our old friends.
 Nup.
 Never gonna happen.
 We will probably get distracted by trashy movies, long lunches with teachers (because they’re the only ones on holiday), lying on a beach, and shopping the sales.

 Teachers live by a timetable.
 We can’t even go to the loo without a bell telling us we can.
 So in holidays, clock-watching goes out the window.